 How we handle your homeowners or condominium association in Fairfax County

 We require that the renter abide by all community and association rules.
-To guide us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To guide us in this endeavor, we will request that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 In some communities, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference